SgtMajorMom/SgtMajorMom/README.md

 ---

 ## 🔐 What I’m Focused On Right Now
-- Building a structured, professional portfolio of HackerDNA cybersecurity labs
+- Building a structured portfolio of HackerDNA labs
 - Strengthening enumeration, analysis, and web exploitation fundamentals
 - Improving documentation clarity, workflow consistency, and investigative reasoning
 - Developing repeatable processes for security analysis and troubleshooting